vidbina/vidbina.github.io/_drafts/creole-computer-language.markdown

       upon confrontation with real name, ignore
       upon being greeted anonymously, greet
       upon being greeted as superhero, greet
+      upon being greeted as a person,
+        ignore or
-      upon being greeted as person, ignore or act confused if it is obviously the greeter meant me
+        act confused if the greeter obviously meant me

     agent12 is like a cop
     agent12 meets smartthief # a robber changes into a detainee once caught